bazo-blockchain/bazo-vm/README.md

 Set the environment variable `GO111MODULE=on` and run `go mod vendor` to install all the dependencies into the local vendor directory.

+### Run Virtual Machine from Source

+TODO

+### Run Unit Tests

+    go test ./...

+It will run all tests in the current directory and all of its subdirectories.

+To see the test coverage, run `./scripts/test.sh` and then open the **coverage.html** file.

+### Run Lints

+    ./scripts/lint.sh

+It will run golint on all packages except the vendor directory.